Chapter 1: A brief history of geo-heliocentrism

 — Wikipedia entry on Christen Sørensen Longomontanus (opens in a new tab)

-My proposed TYCHOS model is essentially a natural evolution of the semi-Tychonic system that further refines its unequaled consistency with empirical observation; it provides a long-overdue reassessment and completion of the extraordinary work of Tycho Brahe and Longomontanus which, sadly and inexplicably, was eclipsed by the emergence of the Copernican theory – in spite of its numerous problems and aberrations.
+My proposed TYCHOS model is essentially a natural evolution of the semi-Tychonic system that further refines its unequalled consistency with empirical observation; it provides a long-overdue reassessment and completion of the extraordinary work of Tycho Brahe and Longomontanus which, sadly and inexplicably, was discarded in favour of the Copernican theory – in spite of the latter's numerous problems and aberrations.
 As we shall see, these problems stem from the distinctly unphysical nature of its proposed heliocentric geometry.
 It is a poorly-known fact that the Copernican theory was (justly) rejected for several decades by the world's scientific community - due the many leaps of logic that its core tenets demanded.
 One of the most formidable mental efforts required (in order to accept the novel Copernican theory) was the extraordinary dimensions and distances that the stars would have in relation to our system.
-Another huge problem was, of course, the outrageous implication that our tranquil planet Earth would supposedly be hurtling around the Sun at the breakneck, hypersonic speed of 90X the speed of sound!
+Another huge problem was, of course, the outrageous implication that our tranquil planet Earth would supposedly be hurtling around space at a breakneck, hypersonic speed of 90X the speed of sound!

 THE GEOHELIOCENTRIC MODELS OF TYCHO BRAHE AND PATHANI SAMANTA

 Let us now compare the proposed geo-heliocentric models of arguably the two most proficient naked-eye observational astronomers of all times, Tycho Brahe and Pathani Samanta, both of which reached - independently of each other - practically identical conclusions with regards to the geometric configuration of our Solar System.